fnando/i18n/README.md

 i18n.store(ptBR);
 ```

-This method will allow you to lazy load translations and them updating the store
+This method will allow you to lazy load translations and then updating the store
 as needed.

 ```js